Labor Market Opinion Canada

 Typically, foreign workers and employers must go through a two-step process in order to receive a Canadian work permit.
-Firstly, the applicant must submit an application to HRSDC for a Labor Market Opinion, followed by a second application to Citizenship and Immigration Canada (CIC) for the actual work permit.
-The LMO is issued by HRSDC who, after considering numerous protective labour market factors, authorizes the Canadian employer to hire a foreign worker.
+Firstly, the applicant must submit an application to ESDC for a Labor Market Opinion, followed by a second application to Citizenship and Immigration Canada (CIC) for the actual work permit.
+The LMO is issued by ESDC who, after considering numerous protective labour market factors, authorizes the Canadian employer to hire a foreign worker.

 How Long Does it take to obtain a Labour Market Opinion?

 The application for an LMO can take anywhere from 2 to 10 weeks, depending on the location of the job offer in Canada.
-There is an HRSDC office in almost every Canadian province, they are responsible for the processing of the LMO application.
+There is an ESDC office in almost every Canadian province, they are responsible for the processing of the LMO application.
 For further information please fill out the form above.

 Employers Applying for an LMO